 High temperature (120°C or 248°F and above) may break down the chemical structure of FOS.
 For this reason, using yacon syrup for baking may not be a good option.
 Nonetheless, you can still use it to sweeten you toast, pancakes and drinks.

 6. Coconut Nectar and Coconut Sugar

 Most of you know the wonderful benefits of coconut.
-As you read or hear the words coconut nectar or sugar, you’re probably thinking of the coconut fruit.
+As you read or hear the words coconut nectar or sugar, you’re probably thinking of the tropical fruit.
 But, this natural sugar alternative is not the same as the fruit.
 This is because coconut nectar is typically made from the sap of a coconut’s blossoms.
 So, is this a good product?

 Since the process of making coconut nectar uses low heat; it still has its enzymes and nutrients.
 Although it has a glycemic index of 35 (lower than refined sugar), its nutrient contents makes it a good sugar alternative.
 It contains vitamin B, C and minerals like iron, potassium and magnesium.
 It also contains amino acids.

 Although coconut nectar contains glucose, sucrose and fructose; majority of its components is inulin.
 Like fructooligosaccharides (FOS), inulin is a fiber that acts as a prebiotic food, which aids in our digestion.
 Overall, these two types of fiber are the reason why coconut nectar has a lower glycemic index compared to refined sugar.

 What about coconut sugar?
 Basically, it is the dehydrated or crystallized version of coconut nectar.
 You can use it instead of brown sugar.
 However, if you’re looking for an unrefined sweetener, coconut nectar is a much better choice because it has no additives and preservatives.
 The best part, its healthful compounds is mostly preserved during the manufacturing process.